Ismail Sidky: Life and career

+Another decree was passed, making it impossible for a minister appointed by the king to be dismissed without consent from the king, essentially making the king's ministers untouchable by parliament.
+While his critics denounced Sidqi as a dictator, Sidqi saw the constitution as a defense against dictatorship, saying:"Dictatorship is a dangerous weapon that should only be resorted to in particular cases and then only for a limited period...
+The new Constitution (on account of its greater compatibility) prevents the excesses that are likely to lead to dictatorship."Sidqi believed that the Wafd, and the Egyptian people at large, was not responsible enough to wield power themselves, that only through a responsible government of elites could govern Egypt and negotiate independence.
+Disagreements over the constitution led Mahmoud's Liberals to ally themselves with al-Nahhas' Wafd, while Sidky formed his own party – the Sha'b, or People's Party, and allied with the conservative pro-monarch Ittihadists.
+The Wafd-Liberal coalition boycotted the elections, and encouraged its supported to avoid paying taxes to the new government, leading to Sidky's victory in the 1931 elections.

 During his first tenure as Prime Minister, Sidky pressed for the enactment of mortgage lending reforms aimed at restructuring the relationship of foreign lenders such as Crédit Foncier Egyptienne, the Mortgage Company of Egypt, and The Land Bank of Egypt with qualifying Egyptian mortgage debtors.
 On 3 February 1933 the Legislative Assembly of the Mixed Court of Appeals approved a law decreed by King Fuad and signed by the King, Sidki, and Egyptian Minister of Justice Ahmed Ali relative to properties in process of foreclosure with the Mixed Court System, known as Law 7 of 1933.
 Having begun the process of mortgage loan reforms in 1933, subsequent governments followed essentially the same practices, all in the context of foreclosure pressures experienced during the global economic depression of the 1930s, e.g., decret-loi no. 72 de 1935, and Law 47 of 1936, and Law 48 of 1936, each of which may be viewed in light of the negotiations leading to the Anglo-Egyptian Treaty of 1936.

+After a stroke and a crisis with Minister of Justice Ali Maher, Sidky agreed to resign.
+However, the opposition continued to fight the palace regime until 1935, when the 1923 constitution was finally reinstated.
 In 1938 Sidky retired from politics again.
 He returned to politics one last time in February 1946 as Prime Minister, seeking to revise the Anglo-Egyptian Treaty.
+While he signed a draft agreement with Ernest Bevin, negotiations later failed over disagreements on the status of Sudan.
 After failing to unite Egypt and Sudan under Egyptian sovereignty, Sidky resigned from the office on 8 December 1946.
 He was succeeded by Mahmoud el Nokrashy Pasha.